StudentEng2016/CENG315.Project2/README.md

 **2.4.4 FarmBot Raspberry Pi 3 OS**

-To upload FarmBot OS on Raspberry Pi 3 according to [@00000019]
+To upload FarmBot Firmware on Raspberry Pi 3 according to [@00000019]

 The Raspberry Pi being used has the software in it to do the various functions:
 -	It should have a communication channel to have a sync with the logs and sequences